garu/Clone/README.md

 [Storable](https://metacpan.org/pod/Storable)'s `dclone()` is a flexible solution for cloning variables, albeit slower for average-sized data structures.
-Simple and naive benchmarks show that Clone is faster for data structures with 3 or less levels, while `dclone()` can be faster for structures 4 or more levels deep.
+Simple and naive benchmarks show that Clone is faster for data structures with 3 or fewer levels, while `dclone()` can be faster for structures 4 or more levels deep.

 COPYRIGHT